-- Treatments other than surgery for temporomandibular joint dysfunction and disorders (TMJ). - Surgical treatment of hyperhidrosis unless alternative therapies such as botox injections or topical aluminum chloride and pharmacotherapy have been unsuccessful. - Weight loss programs. - Home test kits including but not limited to HIV and drug home test kits. - Services, drugs, or supplies ordered or furnished by a non-covered provider. - Hourly nursing where there is no skilled need or the need is beyond a two hour visit per day (otherwise called private duty nursing) provided in the acute care facility, post-acute facilities (skilled nursing facilities), rehabilitation facilities, long-term acute care facilities, long-term care facilities, in the home. - Computers, tablets, computer programs/games used in association with communication aides, internet or phone services used in conjunction with communication devices. - Services provided by school systems to children with Autism Spectrum Disorder (ASD) are not reimbursable by the health plan.
+- Treatments other than surgery for temporomandibular joint dysfunction and disorders (TMJ). - Surgical treatment of hyperhidrosis unless alternative therapies such as botox injections or topical aluminum chloride and pharmacotherapy have been unsuccessful. - Weight loss programs. - Home test kits including but not limited to HIV and drug home test kits. - Services, drugs, or supplies ordered or furnished by a non-covered provider. - Hourly nursing where there is no skilled need or the need is beyond a two hour visit per day (otherwise called private duty nursing) provided in the acute care facility, post-acute facilities (skilled nursing facilities), rehabilitation facilities, long-term acute care facilities, in the home. - Computers, tablets, computer programs/games used in association with communication aides, internet or phone services used in conjunction with communication devices. - Services provided by school systems to children with Autism Spectrum Disorder (ASD) are not reimbursable by the health plan. - Services or supplies we are prohibited from covering under the law.